Owen Gingerich

-Gingerich is also a member of the American Academy of Arts and Sciences, the American Philosophical Society, and the International Academy of the History of Science.
-A committed Christian, he has been active in the American Scientific Affiliation, a society of evangelical scientists.
-He has served on the board of trustees of the Templeton Foundation.
+Gingerich was also a member of the American Academy of Arts and Sciences, the American Philosophical Society, and the International Academy of the History of Science.
+A committed Christian, he had been active in the American Scientific Affiliation, a society of evangelical scientists.
+He served on the board of trustees of the Templeton Foundation.

 Early life

-Gingerich was born to a Mennonite family in Washington, Iowa, but was raised on the prairies of Kansas where he first became interested in astronomy.
-His father, Melvin Gingerich, taught at Bethel College in North Newton, Kansas, from 1941 to 1947, when he took a job at Goshen College in Indiana.
-He travelled to Poland in 1946 as a seagoing cowboy.
-When his family relocated, Owen Gingerich began attending Goshen College without having graduated from high school, having just completed his junior year.
-He continued his studies at Harvard University, completing his thesis in astronomy,“The Study of Non-Gray Stellar Atmospheres”, under Cecilia Payne-Gaposchkin.
+Gingerich was born March 24, 1930, to Melvin and Verna (Roth) Gingerich, a Mennonite family in Washington, Iowa, but was raised on the prairies of Kansas where he first became interested in astronomy.
+His father taught history at Bethel College in North Newton, Kansas, from 1941 to 1947, when he took a job at Goshen College in Indiana.
+He traveled to Poland in 1946 as a seagoing cowboy.
+When his family relocated, Owen Gingerich began attending Goshen College although having only completed his junior year of high school.
+He continued his studies at Harvard University, completing his thesis in astronomy, "The Study of Non-Gray Stellar Atmospheres", under Cecilia Payne-Gaposchkin.
 In 2004 on May 22, Newton High School awarded him an honorary high school diploma, and he gave a graduation commencement speech to the Newton High School Class of 2004.

 Career and contributions

 Gingerich eventually came to teach astronomy at Harvard where his lectures became known for attention-getting schemes.
-Among them was propelling himself out of the classroom using a fire extinguisher to demonstrate Newton’s third law of motion, and dressing up like a sixteenth-century Latin scholar.
-He is associated with the Smithsonian through the Smithsonian Astrophysical Observatory and also served as chairman of the International Astronomical Union’s Planet Definition Committee, which was charged with updating the astronomical definition of planet to reflect recent discoveries such as Eris.
+Among them was propelling himself out of the classroom using a fire extinguisher to demonstrate Newton's third law of motion, and dressing up like a sixteenth-century Latin scholar.
+He is associated with the Smithsonian through the Smithsonian Astrophysical Observatory and also served as chairman of the International Astronomical Union's Planet Definition Committee, which was charged in 2005 with updating the astronomical definition of planet to reflect then recent discoveries such as Eris.

-The seven-member committee drafted a definition which preserved Pluto’s status by only requiring a planet to be (1) large enough to assume hydrostatic equilibrium (a nearly round shape) and (2) orbiting a star without itself being a star.
+The seven-member committee drafted a definition which preserved Pluto's status by only requiring a planet to be (1) large enough to assume hydrostatic equilibrium (a nearly round shape) and (2) orbiting a star without itself being a star.
 This proposal was criticized by many for weakening the meaning of the term.
-The eventual definition adopted by the IAU added an additional requirement, that a body must have cleared its neighborhood of all other sizable objects, language that Gingerich was “not at all pleased” with.
+The eventual definition adopted by the IAU added an additional requirement, that a body must have cleared its neighborhood of all other sizable objects, language that Gingerich was "not at all pleased" with.

-In addition to astronomical research, he has studied the history of astronomy.
-In the 1950s, he researched Charles Messier’s life and the Messier Catalog.
+After some early astronomical research on stellar atmospheres, he reoriented his studies toward the history of astronomy.
+In the 1950s, he researched Charles Messier's life and the Messier Catalog.
 Gingerich found notes by Messier on two additional Objects, discovered by Pierre Méchain, which he added to the Messier Catalog: M108 (NGC 3556) and M109 (NGC 3992).
 He investigated the missing Messier Objects, concluding that M91 was probably a comet and that M102 was probably a duplication of M101.
 The first conclusion was later dismissed as W. C. Williams brought up evidence that M91 is probably NGC 4548, but the second is still open (M102 may be NGC 5866).